hunterxcobby/JS-Projects/basics/functions/2-chapter.md

 - **Using functions**: Call them by name followed by parentheses: `functionName();`
 - **Built-in functions**: JavaScript provides many functions, and you've been using them already.

-Understanding functions is a key step in becoming a proficient coder, as they help keep your code organized and reusable.